algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/app_design_review_template.md

 - [ ] Are assets scalable without loss of quality or functionality?

 #### **Feedback and Error Handling**

-- [ ] Are error states (e.g., invalid input, connectivity issues) visually represented?
 - [ ] Does the mockup include helpful and concise error messages or guidance?
 - [ ] Are success states and confirmations visually distinct and engaging?

 #### **Consistency and Standards**

 - [ ] Is the design consistent with existing game screens or previous mockups?
 - [ ] Are UI/UX standards for smartphone games (e.g., touch-friendly design, minimal latency) adhered to?
 - [ ] Are the visual and functional elements cohesive across all screens?

 #### **Cultural and Contextual Appropriateness**

 - [ ] Does the design avoid culturally sensitive or inappropriate elements?
 - [ ] Is the style and content relevant to the target audience’s expectations and preferences?
 - [ ] Does the mockup support localization (e.g., multilingual support, adaptable layouts)?

 ---